-US Fluids Distribution gross margin for the three months ended June 30, 2021 was 20%, which was slightly higher than margins in Q2 2020.
-Margins have remained fairly consistent between products in multiple warehouses with a slight improvement on quarterly margins realized due to the elimination of pricing concessions implemented in early 2020.
-There are certain regions such as the Rockies that traditionally have higher margins than the Texas region.
+US Fluids Distribution gross margin for the three months ended September 30, 2021 was 20%, which was higher than the 12% margins in Q3 2020.
+Margins have remained fairly consistent between products in multiple warehouses with improvement on quarterly margins realized due to the elimination of pricing concessions implemented in early 2020.
+There are certain regions such as the Rockies that traditionally have higher margins than the Texas region however this was not realized in Q3 2021 due to logistical challenges with the supply of specific commodity items.